 - To acknowledge others’ ideas and giving credit for it

 - To give an opportunity for the readers to track down the sources for the purpose of producing new research

 All citation styles basically ask you to provide general information about the citing works such as author name, title, publication year, place of publication & publisher’s name (for book), and journal name, volume and issue number (for journal).
-However, we strongly suggest you to use any bibliographic management software like Mendeley and Endnote, so that you’re not necessarily need to remember the sequence of the citation information because it is done by the software automatically.
+However, we strongly suggest you to use any bibliographic management software like Mendeley and Endnote, so that you’re not necessarily need to remember the sequence of the citation information because it will be done by the software automatically.

 # If you are interested to join our Mendeley or Endnote training, please refer to our regular workshop timetable